-Do I Need a Mice Exterminator?
+Do I need a mice exterminator?

-Presence of Mouse Droppings
+Mouse Droppings or Nests

-Brown Marks near Entry Points
+Brown Marks Near Entry Points

 Mouse fur is like any other animal’s fur: It produces oils that eventually coat the mouse’s fur as a kind of protectant or waterproofer.
 When mice brush up against a wall or corner repeatedly, the oils on the fur leave behind a brownish greasy stain that is a telltale sign that the corner or hole is an entry point to whatever is beyond.

-Chewing is a particular talent of mice: Their long teeth allow them to make their way through cardboard, wood, and siding materials.
+Mice’s long teeth allow them to make their way through cardboard, wood, and siding materials.
 The gnaw marks they leave behind are tiny but distinctive and get darker as they age, which can indicate whether the marks are old or new.
 Residents can check for gnaw marks on furniture, cabinets, and electrical wires.

 Mice Extermination: DIY vs. Hiring a Professional

 Regardless of whether a pro or a DIY job is the verdict, residents will want to consider the expertise a contractor has to offer when hunting for potential rodent access points.
-Mice can fit through incredibly small spaces, including many that don’t look like they’re big enough for a mouse to squeeze through, but the extermination pro will be able to see the cracks and small holes a resident might overlook, as well as have good suggestions on how to fill the openings and often the equipment to do so.
+Mice can fit through incredibly small spaces, including many that don’t look like they’re big enough to squeeze through, but the extermination pro will be able to see the cracks and small holes a resident might overlook, as well as have good suggestions on how to fill the openings and often the equipment to do so.

 How to Save Money on Mice Exterminator Cost

 While mice extermination isn’t inherently as expensive as some other home repair projects or improvements, it’s usually urgent in nature, which can make it difficult to work into the budget.
-When considering options, residents can check out the following potential savings to keep this project wallet-friendly.
+When considering options, residents can check out the following potential savings tips to keep this project wallet-friendly.